ApprenticeAI/frapy/docs/topics/extensions.rst

 .. class:: TelnetConsole

-Provides a telnet console for getting into a Python interpreter inside the currently running Scrapy process, which can be very useful for debugging.
+Provides a telnet console for getting into a Python interpreter inside the currently running Frapy process, which can be very useful for debugging.

 The telnet console must be enabled by the :setting:`TELNETCONSOLE_ENABLED` setting, and the server will listen in the port specified in